Scalable In-Context Q-Learning: Experiments

-\textbf{Environments.} We conduct experiments on three challenging benchmarks commonly used for evaluating meta-RL and ICRL algorithms with a multi-task setting: i) \texttt{DarkRoom}~\cite{laskin2022context}, a 2D discrete environment where the agent must locate an unknown goal within a $10\!\times\!
-10$ room, receiving a reward of 1 only when it reaches the goal. ii) The multi-task MuJoCo control~\cite{todorov2012mujoco}, a well-established testbed that contains two environments where tasks differ in reward functions (\texttt{Cheetah-Vel} and \texttt{Ant-Dir}) and one environment where tasks differ in transition dynamics (\texttt{Walker-Param}). iii) The Meta-World ML1 benchmark suite~\cite{yu2020meta}, a popular robotic platform where a simulated Sawyer arm is designed to perform a wide range of $50$ robotic manipulation tasks.
-We consider two environments of \texttt{Reach-v2} and \texttt{Push-v2}, where the robotics arm needs to reach a randomly assigned goal position in 3D space and push a block to a randomly placed target on a tabletop.
-For each environment, we sample tasks at random from the task distribution and split them into a training set $M^{\text{train}}$ and a test set $M^{\text{test}}$.
-More details about evaluation environments are provided in Appendix~\ref{app:env}.
+\textbf{Environments.} We conduct experiments on three challenging benchmarks commonly used for evaluating ICRL algorithms: (i) DarkRoom~\cite{laskin2022context}, a 2D discrete environment where the agent must locate an unknown goal. (ii) MuJoCo~\cite{todorov2012mujoco}, a standard testbed including tasks with varying reward functions and transition dynamics. (iii) Meta-World ML1~\cite{yu2020meta}, a robotic benchmark with 50 manipulation tasks.
+Tasks are randomly sampled and split into training sets $M^{\text{train}}$ and test sets $M^{\text{test}}$.
+Further environment details are provided in Appendix~\ref{app:env}.

-\textbf{Pretraining Datasets.} For DarkRoom, we use a noisy action selection strategy during dataset collection: with probability $\epsilon$, the optimal policy is applied, and with probability $1\!-\!\epsilon$, a random policy is used.
-The value of $\epsilon$ is set to make sure that the average return in the pretraining dataset is less than 40\% of the optimum, thus constructing a suboptimal dataset.
-We use Soft Actor-Critic (SAC)~\citep{haarnoja2018soft} for MuJoCo and Proximal Policy Optimization (PPO)~\citep{schulman2017proximal} for Meta-World to train a single-task policy independently for collecting the dataset of each task.
+\textbf{Pretraining Datasets.} For DarkRoom, suboptimal datasets are generated using a noisy action selection strategy by combining optimal and random policies.
+For MuJoCo and Meta-World, datasets are collected using a single task RL policy for each task.
 We construct two qualities of offline datasets: \texttt{Mixed} and \texttt{Medium}.
 More details on dataset construction are provided in Appendix~\ref{app:dataset}.

-\textbf{Baselines.} We compare to six competitive ICRL approaches and one offline meta-RL method, including: 1) \texttt{IC-IQL}~\citep{tarasov2025yes}, 2) \texttt{DIT}~\citep{dong2024incontext}, 3) \texttt{DICP}~\citep{son2025distilling}, 4) \texttt{IDT}~\citep{huang2024context}, 5) \texttt{AD}~\citep{laskin2022context}, 6) \texttt{DPT}~\citep{lee2023supervised}, and 7) \texttt{UNICORN}~\citep{li2024towards}.
+\textbf{Baselines.} We compare to six competitive ICRL approaches and one offline meta-RL method, including: 1) \texttt{IC-IQL}~\citep{tarasov2025yes}, 2) \texttt{DIT}~\citep{dong2025context}, 3) \texttt{DICP}~\citep{son2025distilling}, 4) \texttt{IDT}~\citep{huang2024context}, 5) \texttt{AD}~\citep{laskin2022context}, 6) \texttt{DPT}~\citep{lee2023supervised}, and 7) \texttt{UNICORN}~\citep{li2024towards}.
 Details about these baselines are provided in Appendix~\ref{app:baseline}.